facebook/watchman/README.markdown

  * **path**: generates a list of files based on their path and depth
  * **all**: generates a list of all known files

-Generators are analagous to the list of *paths* that you specify when using the `find(1)` utility, but are implemented in watchman with a bit of a twist because watchman doesn't need to crawl the filesystem in realtime and instead maintains a couple of indexes over the tree.
+Generators are analogous to the list of *paths* that you specify when using the `find(1)` utility, but are implemented in watchman with a bit of a twist because watchman doesn't need to crawl the filesystem in realtime and instead maintains a couple of indexes over the tree.